Bi-Coloured-Python-Rock-Snake/creature/README.md

 **1. Casting a shadow**

 You can cast a shadow.
-The one your hidden functions can hide in.
+The one your functions can be safely hidden in.
-Like this:

 ```python
 import shadow